tdiggity/diynsxled/README.md

 3. Reverse light area, make two cuts so let the led panel sit flush. tbd - include images of cuts

+Next:
+1. Remove the reflectors in the brake, reverse, and turnsignal areas.
+2. You can keep all the diffusers.
+3. you will not reuse the inner clear panel that is on the brake lamp area.

 # LED Panel Prep
 ### soldering